Saving On Credit Card Processing Without Switching Providers

 Free credit card terminal available with each account

-We chose Stripe because we feel that its flat-rate pricing, transparent fees, easy signup, and extensive support for international payments make it a great option for startups operating eCommerce or multichannel shops, and particularly for programmers who want to build a custom checkout for their website.
+Stripe's flat-rate pricing, transparent fees, easy signup, and extensive support for international payments make it a great option for startups operating eCommerce or multichannel shops.
+It's great for businesses that want to build a custom checkout for their website.

 Compared to Square, Stripe is better for an online/eCommerce business because it has a robust number of integrations for use at your web store's checkout or in-app purchases.
 However, Stripe also supports in-person transactions and can be a good option for multichannel businesses that want to build a unified payment structure across their online and offline platforms.

-Stripe also has an international reach, able to take or convert international currencies to US dollars.
-If you plan to start an online-only business and know that you want a sophisticated-looking web store that you're willing to hire someone to build, Stripe can be highly customized to support your preferred payment flows.
+Stripe also has an international reach, as it's able to take or convert international currencies to US dollars.
+If you plan to start an online-only business and want a sophisticated web store that you're willing to hire someone to build, Stripe can be highly customized to support your preferred payment flows.

 Stripe Pricing

-As to pricing, Stripe charges 2.9% + $0.30 per transaction for online transactions, with no monthly fee on the basic plan.
-All contracts have month-to-month billing and no long-term obligation.
+Stripe charges2.9% + $0.30 (2.2% + $0.30 for nonprofits) per transaction for online transactions, with no monthly fee on the basic plan.
+All contracts have month-to-month billing and no long-term contracts.

 Stripe also offers the option to purchase the hardware for in-person transactions outright instead of having to deal with leases that ultimately cost more.
-Best of all, because the hardware is not proprietary, you might be able to reuse it if you change processors.
+Because the hardware is not proprietary, you might be able to reuse it if you change processors.

 In-person payments through Stripe Terminal cost 2.7% + $0.05 per transaction.
-Stripe’s other account add-ons and fees are well documented on its website, so you’ll be able to estimate those costs before settling on Stripe.
+Stripe’s other account add-ons and fees are well documented on its website, so you’ll be able to estimate those costs before signing up.

 Stripe Features